Gemcitabine (Gemzar ®)

 Your nurse will give you gemcitabine as a drip (infusion) into your cannula or line over about 30 minutes.
 They usually run the drip through a pump, which gives you the treatment over a set time.

-Some people might have side effects while they are being given the chemotherapy.
+Some people might have side effects while they are having chemotherapy.

-Gemcitabine may cause flu-like symptoms such as: feeling hot or cold and/or shivery, having a headache and aching.
-You may have these symptoms while the drug is being given or several hours after.
+Gemcitabine may cause flu-like symptoms such as feeling hot,cold or shivery, having a headache and aching.
+You may have these symptoms while the drug is being given or several hours later.
 Your nurse will tell you if this is likely to happen.
 They may advise you to take paracetamol.
 Drinking plenty of fluids will also help.

 If the symptoms are severe or don’t improve after 24 hours, contact the hospital.

 You will have chemotherapy as a course of several sessions (or cycles) of treatment over a few months.
 How often you have it will depend on the type of cancer you have.
-Your doctor or nurse will tell you more about this and the number of cycles you are likely to have.
+Your doctor or nurse will tell you more about this.

 Before you go home the nurse or pharmacist will give you anti-sickness drugs to take.
 Take all your tablets exactly as they have explained to you.